One-third of graduate schools leave their alums drowning in debt

 The idea of pursuing a graduate degree is to supercharge your lifetime earnings, but some students come out of their programs buried in debt and unable to earn enough to pay down their interest, allowing their loan balances to snowball, a new analysis finds.

-Five years after graduation, students from about one-third of graduate school programs owe more on their loans than they initially borrowed, according to the new study from the HEA Group.
+Five years after graduation, students from about one-third of graduate school programs owe more on their loans than they initially borrowed, according to the new study from the HEA Group and Student Defense, a nonprofit that advocates for students' rights.
 Founded by Michael Itzkowitz, the former director of the Department of Education's College Scorecard, HEA provides data on college costs and other topics.

 While policy experts and families are increasingly scrutinizing the cost of a bachelor's degree, less attention has been placed on grad programs, which are often professional degrees geared toward helping students learn work-focused skills, such as through a medical program or an MBA.
 But one-third of grad schools may not be providing much of a boost to earnings, while also leaving their students deep in debt, the study suggests.

 "We have little accountability around graduate programs," Itzkowitz told CBS MoneyWatch.
-"We've heard anecdotal total stories about students leaving with massive amount of debts and not very high earnings," he said.
+"We've heard tons of stories about students leaving graduate programs while drowning in debt.
+These data suggest that many of them are probably true."

 That prompted HEA to systematically examine 1,661 institutions and 6,371 separate programs to see how graduates were handling loans after getting their degrees.
 The findings "raise a lot of cause for concern," Itzkowitz said.